-Facts
+Facts & FAQ

-Scientists agree: not all PFAS compounds are the same
+Scientists agree: Not all PFAS compounds are the same

 PFAS refers to a class of chemicals known as per- and poly-fluroalkyl substances (PFAS) that share similarities such as structures in which carbon atoms and fluorine atoms are bound.
 Scientists agree that not all PFAS are the same, and not all PFAS present risks to human health and the environment.
 The OECD states that “the term ‘PFASs’ does not inform whether a compound is harmful or not, but only communicates that the compounds under this term share the same trait for having a fully fluorinated methyl or methylene carbon moiety.”
 Certain PFAS might be volatile and others involatile, some are water soluble and others are insoluble, some PFAS are inert while some are very reactive, and some bioaccumulate while other PFAS do not.